 Shoot the Book!
 Los Angeles [fr]

-Presented with a list of 24 titles, the jury members have selected 5 books representing the great diversity of today’s French literary production :
+Presented with a list of 50 titles, an outstanding jury of American film professionals, composed of Jacqueline Lyanga (LA Film festival), Andrea McCall (Amblin Partners), Mike Medavoy (Phoenix Pictures), Roger Avary (writer, director and producer) has selected 5 books representing the great diversity of today’s French literary production :

 Summer Spirit by Elizabeth Holleville, Glénat – pitched by Etienne Bonnin